apache/incubator-retired-tamaya-extensions/modules/resources/README.md

   file:c:\temp\**\*

-Most benefits are created, when also using the formats module, which provides an implementation of a PropertySourceProvider taking a set of paths to be resolved and a number of supported formats.
+Most benefits are created, when also using the formats module, which provides an implementation of a PropertySourceProvider taking a setCurrent of paths to be resolved and a number of supported formats.